dssg/hylas/README.md

 2. From the project's root directory, run `bower install`.
 3. Create a `config.py` file in the project's root directory.
 You may use the included `config.py.sample` as a template.
-4. Run `python server.py`
+4. Run `python server.py` to start the server
 5. Visit `http://127.0.0.1:5000/` with a web browser.
 This creates the user database.
 6. Terminate the server.
 7. Run `python add_user.py USERNAME PASSWORD` to add a user to the database.
-8. Start the server again.
+8. Start the server again with `python server.py`.
 9. Visit `http://127.0.0.1:5000/` and log in with the username and password you    have just created.